ibm-s390-linux/s390-tools/rust/README.md

 Please refer to the official documentation to set up a working rust environment: https://www.rust-lang.org/learn/get-started

+The minimum supported Rust version (MSRV) is 1.75.

 ## Building rust code
 ### s390-tools build system
 If `cargo` is installed  a simple `make` should do the job.
 Note that,